nondejus/AwesomeUnityCommunity/README.md

 Another point is the categorization of the resources provided here.
 Since some of them can be included in different categories at the same time a cross reference will be created in the form of a hastag to notify you (the visitor) that maybe you need to look in a different place of this repository or in other external site to find more info.

 Finally, you need to know that this is not the only repository on Github that gathers Unity related repositories.
 This is just another try to get the best of all the existing content out there for Unity developers.
-So please, be grateful with all the other developers that put effort collection their respective lists of resources by visiting its repositories (they will be listed below).
+So please, be grateful with all the other developers that put effort collection their respective lists of resources by visiting their repositories (they will be listed below).

 I hope all of you find this helpful.
 Let's go with the contents.